Library Juice Academy Instructors

 Instructor for Designing a Usable Website (Concepts of User-Centered Design)

 Aliqae Geraci is the Industrial and Labor Relations Research Librarian at Cornell University's Catherwood Library.
 A former public librarian and labor researcher, she is a founding and former Board member of Urban Librarians Unite, and currently serves on the Leadership Team of the Tompkins County Workers Center.
 Aliqae speaks and writes about library advocacy and library workers' organizations, and is the co-author of Grassroots Library Advocacy (ALA Editions, 2012).
 Interview with Aliqae Geraci

-Robin Hastings is the Information Technology Coordinator for the Missouri River Regional Library.
-In that capacity, she manages the library’s network, social media, and staff training initiatives.
+Robin Hastings is the Director of Technology Services for the North East Kansas Library System.
+She manages the system's technology department and consults about all kinds of technology topics with member libraries.
 She has presented on Mashups, Cloud Computing, RSS, Drupal, Library Learning 2.0, Project Management and many other topics.
-She is the author of The Collaboration 2.0 Library Technology Report, published by ALA, and Microblogging and Lifestreaming in Libraries, published by Neal-Schuman and LITA.
+She is the author of Microblogging and Lifestreaming in Libraries, part of the original Tech Set, as well as Making the Most of the Cloud and Outsourcing Technology for Libraries, both published by Scarecrow Press.
 Interview with Robin Hastings

 Instructor for Introduction to Project Management